 Agile is generic, it is not specific.
-If someone says, “We practice Agile,” you should respond with, “Which approach do you use?” (*although you don’t have to practice any predefined approach, you can adopt a set of Agile core values) What is practiced in one version, may not be practiced in all versions; Coca-Cola is brown, but not all pop (or soda if you prefer) is brown.
+What is practiced in one version, may not be practiced in all versions; Coca-Cola is brown, but not all pop (or soda if you prefer) is brown.
 The most important part is the philosophy behind Agile: Complexity Theory: The Most Important Part of Agile

 It is also not just for software development projects.
 Kanban especially (my own opinion) has a lot of uses beyond software development, but any complex activity could benefit from an Agile approach.

 For More Information:

 Agile Manifesto (Software Development Focused): Manifesto for Agile Software Development